European shares fall as ArcelorMittal and Man Group slide

 If you have any thoughts, suggestions or feedback on this, please email mike.dolan@thomsonreuters.com.

 Mike Dolan, Markets Editor EMEA.
-(Additional reporting by Danilo Masoni; editing by Andrew Roche)
+(Additional reporting by Danilo Masoni, editing by Larry King)

 * Columbus Gold announces $5 million bought deal short-form prospectus offering